zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_map - returns an ok message if this formula can be added to the database if the related terms are added
         \-- verb - check if this might be added to the database
     \-- db_ready
-        \-- formula_map - returns an ok message if this formula can be added to the database
+        \-- formula_map - returns an OK message if this formula can be added to the database
         \-- verb - check if the named sandbox object can be added to the database
     \-- is_valid
         \-- formula_map - check if all mandatory formula vars are set